Azure/TypeEdge/README.md

     dotnet new typeedgeapp -n Thermostat -m1 SensorModule -m2 PreprocessorModule -cs "YOUR_IOTHUBOWNER_CONNECTION"
     ```

-1. Open in VS Code/Visual Studio 2017 and hit F5:
+1. Temporary step:

+    Navigate inside the root folder to add the private packages source.
+Then, **add your git credentials to the command bellow** and run it.
+This will download nuget.exe and add the private packages source in your solution.
     ```
     cd Thermostat
+    addPrivateSource.bat USERNAME PASSWORD
+    ```
+3. Open in VS Code/Visual Studio 2017 and hit F5:

+    ```
     code .
     ```

-    > Note: you can build and run with no IDE, simply by executing the following
+    > Note: you don't necessarily need VS Code, you can build and run by executing the following
     ```
-    dotnet build Thermostat
+    dotnet build Thermostat.sln
-    cd Thermostat\Thermostat.Emulator
+    cd Thermostat.Emulator
     dotnet run
     ```